MixtrainDocsBlog

 dataset.sample(n: int, seed: int = None) -> Dataset

-Random sample of n rows.
+Random sample of n rows (streaming reservoir sample).

 select()

-dataset.select(indices: list[int]) -> Dataset
+dataset.select(columns: list[str]) -> Dataset

-dataset.cols(columns: list[str]) -> Dataset
+dataset.take(indices: list[int]) -> Dataset

 dataset.head(n: int = 5) -> Dataset